OpenSourceIronman/OverviewOne/FlightSoftware/README.txt

   |
   +-- test_*.py
   |   These are pytest-based tests for the module of the associated name.
+  |   They are run automatically by pytest with the command 'make test'.
   |
   +-- run_*.py
-  |   These are executable programs, each with a main() function.
+  |   These are utility testing/demo programs, each with a main() function.
   |   - run_agent.py - Internal test program for receiving supernova bus traffic.
   |   - run_send.py - Internal test program for sending command packets.
   |   - run_terminal.py - Internal test program for a two-way shell terminal.
-(IN PROGRESS)
   |
   +-- bbb_*.py
   |   This is code specific to the BBB hardware, and manages the overall